zzulueta/mslearn-ai-agents/Instructions/03-agent-custom-functions.md

     > **Tip**: As you add code to the code file, be sure to maintain the correct indentation.

 1. Review the existing code, which retrieves the application configuration settings and sets up a loop in which the user can enter prompts for the agent.
-The rest of the file includes comments where you will add the necessary code to implement your technical support agent.
+The rest of the file includes comments where you'll add the necessary code to implement your technical support agent.
-1. Find the comment **Add references** and add the following code to import the classes you will need to build an Azure AI agent that uses your function code as a tool:
+1. Find the comment **Add references** and add the following code to import the classes you'll need to build an Azure AI agent that uses your function code as a tool:

     ```python
    # Add references